What you need to know about living on campus

 - Six (6) prepackaged/premeasured 12 oz. beverages such as “Mikes Hard Lemonade”

-- All residents of the suite or apartment must be at least 21 years of age
+- 66% of the residents of the suite or apartment must be at least 21 years of age.

-- Earn a score of 80% or higher on the Wet Suite Quiz
+- Each resident of the suite 21 years or older must earn a score of 80% or higher on the Responsible User Quiz.

 Fenway Cash is a separate form of payment attached to your WIT ID card.
 Details about Fenway Cash can be found at https://www.wit.edu/business-services/fenway-cash.
 It can be preloaded by debit/credit card at www.fenwaycard.com.
 It is accepted at all six Colleges of the Fenway, including bookstores and cafeterias.
 Fenway Cash can also be used at over 80 businesses in the Boston area, including retail stores, restaurants, and pharmacies.Click here for a complete list of accepting locations.